Make an Impact

 Educating future generations

-The Robert F. Schneider Foundation feels passionate about science education for youth.
-Their donation of $9,000 will provide a hands-on science training camp in partnership with the AZSciTech Festival for 75-100 Chief Science Officers (elected school official who advocate and promote scientific inquiry in Arizona schools) at the Biodesign Institute this fall.
-Each middle school/high school student will work with a Biodesign scientist to create a demonstration project and activity to share with their schools, helping future generations of science explorers.
+The Robert E. Schneider Foundation feels passionate about science education for youth.
+Their donation of $9,000 provided a hands-on science training camp in partnership with the AZSciTech Festival for 75-100 Chief Science Officers (elected school official who advocate and promote scientific inquiry in Arizona schools) at the Biodesign Institute in 2017.
+Each middle school/high school student worked with a Biodesign scientist to create a demonstration project and activity to share with their schools, helping future generations of science explorers.